calgacus/TlkEdit-EE/README.md

 Run
 -----
-Install java, maven and, if on windows, git-bash
+Install java, and if you want to compile from source maven and, if on windows, git-bash.
-In project root run ./tlkedit.sh
+In project root run ./tlkedit.sh or ./tlkedit2.sh for the NWN2 version.

 Build
 -----